PMMAraujo/pmmaraujo.github.io/2ndpage.md

+---
+layout: page
+title: Education
+permalink: /education/
+---

-#Thsi will contain the formal eductaion
+#This will contain the formal eductaion

 Formal education